MJLee25/LEZ-spatial-did-korea/README.md

 5. `5_Spatial Staggered DID.R`
 6. `6_Placebo Test.R`

-Conditional on the required processed input files, the scripts reproduce the main statistical analyses, robustness checks, and selected figures reported in the manuscript.
+Conditional on the required processed input files, the scripts reproduce the main statistical analyses and selected robustness checks reported in the manuscript.

 `5_Spatial Staggered DID.R` also contains the following robustness analyses: